-A complete summary of the predicted wind conditions is provided in Section 5 and illustrated in Figures 3A-7B.
+A complete summary of the predicted wind conditions is provided in Section 5 and illustrated in Figures 3A-7D.
 Based on computer simulations using the CFD technique, meteorological data analysis of the Ottawa wind climate, City of Ottawa wind comfort and safety criteria, and experience with numerous similar developments, the study concludes the following:

-- 1) All grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for their intended pedestrian uses throughout the year.
-Specifically, conditions over the nearby public sidewalks, nearby existing parking lots and surface parking, the nearby transit stop, the proposed drive aisle to the south, the landscape area to the southeast, and in the vicinity of all building access points are considered acceptable. - 2) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
+- 1) All grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for their intended pedestrian uses throughout the year, inclusive of the surrounding public sidewalks along Albert Street, Slater Street, and Metcalfe Street, nearby public walkways, transit stops, and surface parking, public areas at the World Exchange Plaza, loading areas, and in the vicinity of the building access points serving the proposed development. - 2) Regarding the amenity terraces at Levels 3 and 11, wind comfort conditions are predicted to be suitable for sitting throughout the year, which is considered acceptable. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (for example, thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians to take appropriate cover.